 For banks, the information in your business plan will be used to assess your borrowing capacity - which is defined as the maximum amount of debt your business can afford alongside your ability to repay the loan.
 This evaluation helps them decide whether to extend credit to your business and under what terms (interest rate, duration, repayment options, collateral, etc.).

 Similarly, investors will thoroughly review your plan to determine if their investment can yield an attractive return.
-They'll be looking for evidence that your waste management services has the potential for healthy growth, profitability, and consistent cash flow generation over time.
+They'll be looking for evidence that your waste management company has the potential for healthy growth, profitability, and consistent cash flow generation over time.

-Drafting a waste management services business plan requires research so that you can project sales, investments and cost accurately in your financial forecast, and convince the reader that there is a viable commercial opportunity to be seized.
+Drafting a waste management company business plan requires research so that you can project sales, investments and cost accurately in your financial forecast, and convince the reader that there is a viable commercial opportunity to be seized.

 Below, we'll focus on three critical pieces of information you should gather before starting to write your plan.